 To support the building of the i360, councillors agreed to take out a government loan and pass it on to developers.
 The loan is from the Public Works Loans Board (PWLB) – a government funding agency who make loans available to major building projects.

 The i360 is projected to earn three times more than it needs to cover its loan repayments.

 Money for landscaping will ultimately come from our share of ticket sales from the i360.
 This funding is to be set aside for investing in the seafront, helping enhance the area and bring in more business and revenue for traders.

 Councillors agreed at the Policy & Resources Committee on 6 March 2014 that money from i360 ticket sales should be reinvested in the wider development of the seafront and its infrastructure.

 Find out how we're improving the seafront.

-Get updates from the i360 team
+Get the latest news from the British Airways i360 website

 Find out who's supporting the i360 in the city.

 Read our questions and answers for details about how the project will be funded, the benefits to the city and more